Learning Object Properties Using Robot Proprioception via Differentiable Robot-Object Interaction

 Postdoctoral Associate

-My research interests include manipulation and tactile sensing, swarm and modular robotics, soft robotics, parallel robotics, control and motion planning.
+My research interests include manipulation and tactile sensing, swarm and modular robotics, hybrid soft-rigid robotics, parallel robotics, control and motion planning.